Special points on intersections of hypersurfaces: Bounds on RD(n)

 where the final tower $E_5 \to E_4$ corresponds to solving the reduced polynomial problem \eqref{eqn:reduced_poly}, which makes sense for all $n \geq 75$.
-The length of these formulas thus relate to the number of times Lemma \ref{lemma:pts_from_planes} is applied, which grows rapidly in $r$: Example \ref{exam:many_accessory_irrationalities} gives a formula of length 1029977 for $\mch(22)$. \end{remark}
+The length of these formulas thus relate to the number of times Lemma \ref{lemma:pts_from_planes} is applied, which grows rapidly in $r$: Example \ref{example:many_accessory_irrationalities} gives a formula of length 1029977 for $\mch(22)$. \end{remark}

 Our methods here match or improve upon the best estimates available in the literature for $6 \leq r \leq 33$ and $38 \leq r \leq 42$.
-Further, using the results established in \cite{GGW2025}, the calculation $f^{\Sol}_0(1,1) \leq 3$ confirms the well-established result that the quintic can be reduced to a single-variable problem via a solvable Tschirnhaus transformation, i.e., $\mch(4) = 5$.
-However, these methods fail to match the bounds in \cite{Sutherland2021} for $34 \leq r \leq 37$ and, without recourse to high-performance computing, do not appear to improve known bounds for $r\ge 38$.
+Further, using the obliteration lemmas established in \cite{GGW2025}, the calculation $f^{\Sol}_0(1,1,1) \leq 4$ confirms the well-established result that the quintic can be reduced to a single-variable problem via a solvable Tschirnhaus transformation, i.e., $\mch(4) = 5$.
+However, the sharpest bounds from the obliteration method described in this paper fail to beat the bounds in \cite{Sutherland2021} for $34 \leq r \leq 37$.
+As discussed in Appendix \ref{appendix:computing_f}, evaluating a bound for $f_0^\ell(\bm)$ becomes prohibitively expensive as $\ell$ approaches the minimizing value of \eqref{eqn:sharpenbounds} because the number of necessary obliterations blows up so dramatically.
+As such, without recourse to high-performance computing, the methods in this paper do not appear to improve known bounds for $r\ge 38$.